CSE256-Fall24/information-foraging-project-256-team6/README.md

 - Added Curriculum Flexibility page - Jonas
 - Added Home & School Communication page - Jonas
 - Change H1-4 to be bold to medium to increase hierarchy in common.css - Jonas
+- CHANGE LINKS TO CLASSES TO BE RED - Jonas
+- EDIT LANGUAGE LINK IN INTELLECTUAL DEV - Jonas
+- Bear Tracks on the sidebar takes you to Bear Cubs - Jonas
+- Side navbar on curriculum overview pages is redundant - remove - Jonas
-- Sticky navbar added
+- Sticky navbar added - Sylvia
-- Hero images removed on landing pages for now (just commented out- some are just placeholder divs called "image container" and some are actual image tags)
+- Hero images removed on landing pages for now (just commented out- some are just placeholder divs called "image container" and some are actual image tags) - Sylvia

 Classrooms Changes:
 - Repetitive sidebar taken out